proctor-ucsf/CHATON-primary/README.md

 You can do this by opening the R project file ([CHATON-primary.Rproj](https://github.com/proctor-ucsf/CHATON-primary/blob/main/CHATON-primary.Rproj)) in RStudio, loading the `renv` package, and typing `renv::restore()` to restore the package environment from the projects [renv.lock](https://github.com/proctor-ucsf/CHATON-primary/blob/main/renv.lock) file.

 3. All of the analysis scripts should run smoothly (scripts `1-xx.Rmd` to `11-xx.Rmd`) EXCEPT for `8-CHATON-Trial-Population.Rmd`, which does a quick comparison of population characteristics with the sister trial named CHAT, and relies on a child ID link that is not based on the public IDs.
 All other scripts will run smoothly.
+They will save HTML file output in the /output directory.

 ### Installation Guide and Instructions for Use (Docker / RStudio Server)